fivetran/dbt_aws_cloud_cost/README.md

 ## 📣 What does this dbt package do?

-This package models AWS Cloud Cost data from [Fivetran's connector](https://fivetran.com/docs/applications/aws_cloud_cost).
+This package models AWS Cloud Cost data from [Fivetran's AWS Cloud & Usage Report connector](https://fivetran.com/docs/applications/aws_cloud_cost).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/aws_cloud_cost#schemainformation).

 The main focus of the package is to transform the core object tables into analytics-ready models, including:
 <!--section="aws_cloud_cost_model"-->